friendofdog/se-docs/linux/named.md

 ### options

 `directory`: Specifies working directory for named, and is the base directory for relative path references.
 Must be given as an absolute path.
 Default is `/var/named`.
+This directory must be writable by the current user!

 `forwarders`: The name server to which queries should be forwarded if they cannot be resolved directly.
 Must be an IP address.